-Data analysis is crucial: you can analyze the data from your social media accounts and discover what long-term fans talk about, what they share and what messages they send you.
+Data analysis in music marketing is crucial: you can analyze the data from your social media accounts and discover what long-term fans talk about, what they share and what messages they send you.
 If the data you collect is analyzed, you’ll have a bigger chance of exceeding the expectations of your fans.

 For example; if reports show that one of your tweets has an enormous engagement rate, try sending direct messages to all followers that showed engagement with that tweet.
-Let’s take the day after a big gig, run a report and find all people who commented during the performance.
+Let’s take the day after a big gig, run a report and find all the people who commented during the performance.

 Traditional ways of selling music have changed over the years, wouldn’t it be about time to change the way we market our brands?
 Instead of asking people to purchase our product (part of transactional marketing), it’s better to focus on building and maintaining a strong relationship with fans.
 Building long-term relationships, loyalty and improved insights into your fans are key elements to focus on if you’re an artist.

-Youtube Shorts allows users to create short-form videos for up to 60 seconds.
+YouTube Shorts allows users to create short-form videos for up to 60 seconds.
 As YouTube describes:

 “YouTube Shorts is a way for anyone to connect with a new audience using just a smartphone and the Shorts camera in the YouTube app”

 Fans can interact with the short-form content of their favourite artist and basically, it is yet another way of offering content to your existing fans.
 Shorts can also be reposted on TikTok or Reels.

 Using Shorts means another tool, keeping your fans interested and possibly discovering new audiences.

 The TikTok platform is a huge community of young music consumers.
 Artists can put their music on TikTok, for example by using Kwettr Distribution.
 Any music you upload through our platform will be made available on TikTok and can then be used in videos.
 Fans create content using your music and can make your music go viral.